techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

   - Mark the task as Completed when all steps are done.
 See [Update businessScenarioTask](/graph/api/businessscenariotask-update?view=graph-rest-beta).
   - Delete the task.
 See [Delete businessScenarioTask](/graph/api/businessscenarioplanner-delete-tasks?view=graph-rest-beta).

-    > [!NOTE]
-    > Why does the Teams app need to manage the task lifecycle?
     Some workflows might not have deterministic flows.
-For example, a finding during an inspection might result in the inclusion of several more required steps in the inspection.
-As the Planner app can't determine whether all required steps are completed, this feature is designed to allow your app to govern the lifecycle of the task.
-Similarly, users are prevented from updating task fields or marking the task complete because these actions might result in users making changes that conflict with what's reflected in your Teams app.
+For example, a finding during an inspection might result in the inclusion of several more steps in the inspection.
+As the Planner app can't determine whether all required steps are completed, this feature allows your Teams app to govern the lifecycle of the task.
+Similarly, users are prevented from updating task fields or marking the task as Completed.
+These actions might result in users making changes that conflict with what's reflected in your Teams app.

 ## Create an app-powered task